Home

 For example, if you have a vase for the main focal point, then you can arrange fruits around it as a subordinate unit.
 Or the vase and the fruit can be the major focal point with some fabric in the background as a subordinate unit.
 It is important to be aware of what you want to emphasize and what to deemphasize.

-Tip #2: Place the focal point in a strong position on the canvas.
+Tip #2: Place the focal point in a strong position on the canvas

 There are several time-tested 'rules' you can use to place your focus in the right spot.
-You can use the golden mean or a viewfinder to help you position your focal point.
+You can

-Tip #3 : Use a balanced variety of shapes in your art.
+Tip #3 : Use a balanced variety of shapes in your art

 To avoid boring paintings, it is extremely important to vary the shapes you use in your paintings.
 Don't add too many different shapes to a single painting, however, as it may actually weaken the composition.
 You do not want a 'busy' painting.